 Confirm root password Confirm the password you set above.

-- Select the datastore location for the vCenter Cloud Gateway Appliance and click Next.
+- Select the datastore location for the Cloud Gateway Appliance and click Next.

-- Select the datastore where you want to place the vCenter Cloud Gateway Appliance.
+- Select the datastore where you want to place the Cloud Gateway Appliance.

 - Select Enable Thin Disk Mode to conserve disk space by deploying the appliance using a thin disk.